 There’s samba, football and festivals.
 There are beautiful hips wearing the shortest of clothes.
 There are even kids playing with guns in the favelas.
-And then there’s the authentic Brazil, the one we love, that is a mix of all that and even more.
-The more we crossed the country, the more we fell in love with it.
-With its food, its lively cities, its culture and its nature; but especially with its people, among the friendliest we’ve ever met.
-For all that, we’ve put together this guide with our best backpacking travel tips and our favourite destinations in Brazil.
+And then there’s the authentic Brazil, the one we love, with its food, its lively cities, its culture and its nature; and also with its people, among the friendliest we’ve ever met.
+For all these reasons, we’ve put together this guide with our best backpacking travel tips and our favourite destinations in Brazil.

 Chances are that this Brazil travel guide contains affiliate links.
 We’re not selling anything ourselves – we just help out products we find great.
 If you click one of them and decide to purchase, it’ll be at no extra cost to you; and we’ll get a trifle that’ll help us bring you more awesome travel guides.

 A few things to know before backpacking in Brazil

 Famous for their colourful festivals, Brazilians are not all samba and caipirinhas, although many of them do like a good dancing and party!
 Even Andre, our quiet host in Rio, likes to shake his hips on some wild forró nights.

 Besides partying and sensually dancing, Brazilians are also very friendly.
 They will eagerly strike up a conversation anywhere and come out of their way to help you out.
 We’ve read somewhere that a smile was the most universal language, and we saw that particularly in Brazil.
 Even if you’re shy, let yourself go: talking to strangers on your travel is a sure-fire way to make lifelong memories.